 Harini joined Watsi on July 17th, 2015.
-Five years ago, Harini became the 1358th member to automatically support a new Watsi patient every month.
-Since then, 5,135 more people have become monthly donors!
-Harini's most recent donation supported Naw Dah, a refugee from Thailand, to fund kidney stone treatment.
+Six years ago, Harini joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Harini's most recent donation supported Amani, a baby boy from Tanzania, to fund hydrocephalus surgery.